agenticassets/alex-mcp/README.md

 - `limit` (optional): Maximum topics to return (1-50, default: 20)

 #### 9. **analyze_text_aboutness**
-Analyze text to determine research topics, keywords, and concepts using AI.
+Analyze text to determine research topics, keywords, and concepts using machine learning.

 **Parameters:**
 - `title` (required): Title of the text to analyze